 - Research that requires NHS ethical approval must be submitted to the HRA and NHS REC via IRAS

-Please note that due to recent changes in government guidelines, the following research may be viewed by Queen Mary Research Ethics Committee, but researchers are advised to seek advice from the RSU before submitting any applications:
+Please note that due to recent changes in government guidelines, the following research may be viewed by the Queen Mary Research Ethics Committee, but researchers are advised to seek advice from Hazel Covill before submitting an application: